Please communicate with the Bureau de la Sécurité privée (click on this link to access the website)

 Under section 6.02 of the Decree, the statutory holiday is Good Friday.
 Only Good Friday is considered a paid statutory holiday.

 No. For all statutory holidays, you are entitled to an indemnity equal to 1/20 of the wages earned during the four complete weeks of pay preceding the week of the holiday, including premiums but excluding overtime hours (s.
 6.03 of the Decree).
 As for the hours worked on this specific day, they are paid at the regular hourly rate.

 Personal holidays apply to all employees, from the 1st day worked.

 The sick leave bank is acquired on October 31 of the reference year, if the employee has fulfilled the following criteria:

-Completed his trial period;
+Have completed his trial period;

 Have completed an average of 30 hours of work per week between 1 November and 31 October of the reference year;

 Be available to work at all times up to 40 hours per week;